All Episodes

 Because it's not going to scare any Republican opposition off.

-I think I think that billion dollars is to scare the Clintons off.
+I think that billion dollars is to scare the Clintons off.

 Don't even try.

-We're gonna get a billion dollars.
+We're going to get a billion dollars.

-If money in politics bothered people, there would have been manifestations of it, but the people who spend the most are the ones that win for the most part.
+But the people who spend the most are the ones that win for the most part.

-Isn't that big a deal?
+Ain't that big a deal?

 The oil business, though.